 The 14 Biggest Lakes in North America

-North America is home to many lakes, ranging from a few thousand to millions of acres.
-Apart from the tens of thousands of lakes nestled within the continent, North America is also home to the largest freshwater system in the world — the Great Lakes.
-The North American Great Lakes are the five largest lakes in the continent that take up 10% of the world’s freshwater.
+North America is home to many lakes, ranging from a few thousand to millions of surface acres.
+Apart from the tens of thousands of lakes nestled within the continent, North America is also home to the largest freshwater system in the world—the Great Lakes.
+The North American Great Lakes are the five largest lakes on the continent that make up 21% of the world’s surface freshwater by volume.

 In the United States alone, there are plenty of lakes worth noting.
 Some are vast, others are insanely clear and picturesque, while others are incredibly deep.
 North America holds the highest number of lakes globally (most of them are freshwater lakes), and several have pretty impressive volume and surface area.
 Although many of these lakes are worth noting, this article will list the 14 biggest lakes in North America and their fascinating facts.